• Skip to primary navigation

 Instructions

 • Slowly whisk in cream, salt, sugar, and white pepper in a pot and bring to a boil.
-Stir in corn, 2 tbs parmesan cheese and half the bacon.
+Stir in corn, 2 tbs parmesan cheese and the bacon.
 Stirring constantly so it doesnt boil.

-• turn to Low and simmer 5 minutes.
+• Turn to low and simmer 5 minutes.

 Video